Presented by STEPHEN LAFRANCE, CFP®, MBA

 Custodial Account Option (UTMA \ UGMA)

 If you trust your child or think you will be able to trust them when they reach adulthood, a custodial account may be a great option.
 The funds in the account are deemed irrevocable gifts to the child but can be used for their benefit before they can take control at 18 or 21 (depending on the state), including to pay for college.
-Earnings are taxed at your child’s tax rate, subject to kiddie tax rules, but for the most part, the taxes are virtually zero throughout their time as a minor if managed properly.
+Earnings are taxed at your child’s tax rate, subject to kiddie tax rules, but for the most part, the taxes are virtually zero throughout their time as a minor if appropriately managed.
 If you are seriously considering this option, it would be best to consult your tax advisor to see if the kiddie tax rules would apply, etc.

 If you aren’t sure your child will go to college, aren’t willing to trust them with your hard-earned money when they reach adulthood, and aren’t eligible to contribute to a Roth IRA, maybe a simple savings or taxable investment account would be best.
-The one point I want to get across is that no matter what type of account you choose, the most important decision you can make is to save for your goals.
+The one point I want to get across is that no matter what type of account you choose, the most critical decision you can make is to save for your goals.

 Blakely Financial, Inc. is an independent financial planning and investment management firm that provides clarity, insight, and guidance to help our clients attain their financial goals.